YouMightNotNeedKubernetes/hashicorp-consul/README.md

 ### Server placement

-A `node.labels.consul` label is used to determine which nodes the Consul server can be deployed on.
+A `node.labels.consul` label is used to determine which nodes the service can be deployed on.

 The deployment uses both placement **constraints** & **preferences** to ensure that the servers are spread evenly across the Docker Swarm manager nodes and only **ALLOW** one replica per node.